TrudAX/denistrunin-blog/src/posts/ax2012-inventsumfields/index.md

 As for drawbacks, you need to create several new indexes on **InventSum** table.
 But these indexes will be updated only when a new dimension is created and not during regular quantities updates.

-So I don't see any major drawbacks, except the one, that this modification is not a part of the standard AX2012 application(that could have saved thousands of hours spent on various performance tasks)
+So I don't see any major drawbacks, except the one, that this modification is not a part of the standard AX2012 application(that could have saved thousands of hours spent on various performance tasks by developers, DBA and managers)

 ## Summary

 Adding fields to **InventSum** table may improve AX2009/AX2012 performance and resolve some parameter sniffing issues.
-It is not a simple, first-priority modification and probably takes a week to implement, but may be considered if you plan to continue to use AX2009/AX2012 application.
+It is not a simple, first-priority modification and probably takes a week to implement, but may be considered if you plan to continue to use AX2009/AX2012 application(after the main [perfromance audit](https://denistrunin.com/performance-audit)).
 Also it is quite important that it uses a solution from D365FO, so it will not cause any problems during the upgrade.

-A sample code for AX2012 used in this post can be found [here](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/DataCleanup), it may be used as an initial template for a similar modification.
+A sample code for AX2012 used in this post can be found [here](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/InventSumFields), it may be used as an initial template for a similar modification.

 I hope you find this information useful.
 As always, if you see any improvements, suggestions or have some questions about this work don't hesitate to contact me.